Social Media Therapy: The Good, the Bad, and the Boundary

 Mental Health Education Goes Viral

-Social media platforms like Instagram have become an unlikely hub for mental health education and therapy.
-With the rise of online therapists, people can now access valuable information and resources on how to navigate their relationships with themselves and others.
-From setting boundaries to understanding trauma, these online therapists aim to provide helpful insights and guidance.
+Social media platforms have become an unlikely hub for mental health education and therapy.
+Online therapists are now providing valuable information and resources on navigating relationships with oneself and others, from setting boundaries to understanding trauma.

 A World of Its Own

-Popular accounts like Dr. Jennifer Mulan (Decolonizing Therapy) and Andrea Glik (The Somatic Witch) have gained significant followings, offering a unique perspective on mental health and wellness.
-These online therapists have created a space where people can engage with their content, ask questions, and learn from their experiences.
+Popular accounts have gained significant followings, offering unique perspectives on mental health and wellness.
+These online therapists have created spaces where people can engage with content, ask questions, and learn from experiences.

 The Importance of Boundaries